 The Sarphati Sanitation Awards 2017

-The biennial Sarphati Sanitation Awards competition is an initiative of World Waternet , the municipality of Amsterdam, Netherlands Water Partnership and Aqua for All.
+The biennial Sarphati Sanitation Awards competition is an initiative of World Waternet , Netherlands Water Partnership and Aqua for All.
 The Award was handed out for the first time during the Amsterdam International Water Week 2013.
 The prize is to honor the outstanding contribution of individuals or organizations to the global sanitation and public health challenge through entrepreneurship.